Importation of Plumage (Prohibition) Act 1921

-The Importation of Plumage (Prohibition) Act, (11 & 12 Geo.
+The Importation of Plumage (Prohibition) Act 1921 (11 & 12 Geo.
 5. c.
-16) known also as the Plumage Act, is an act of United Kingdom legislation passed in 1921.
+16) known also as the Plumage Act 1908, is an act of United Kingdom legislation passed in 1921.
 It had been proposed to the UK Parliament in 1908 as the Plumage Bill and was the subject of determined campaigning by the Royal Society for the Protection of Birds.
-Large amounts of plumage had been used to decorate women's hats, and a campaign against this "Murderous millinery" had been waged since the 1880s.
+Large amounts of plumage (birds' feathers) had been used to decorate women's hats, and a campaign against this "Murderous millinery" had been waged since the 1880s.

 History

 The bill was presented to the House of Lords in 1908 by Lord Avebury, and was passed by the Lords on 21 July.
 It was read in the House of Commons the next day, but did not proceed because of a lack of time.
 It came to the Commons again in 1913, had two readings, and was again set aside, apparently because of "trade interests".
 Gertrude Ansell, a 52-year-old businesswoman and suffragette, reacted by smashing a window of the Home Office as a protest and was jailed for a month.
 During the First World War, feathers were among the luxury items whose import was banned in February 1917, but only for the duration of the war.

 In July 1919, Etta Lemon and the Duchess of Portland delivered a letter signed by 150 men, including celebrities such as H. G. Wells and Thomas Hardy, to the president of the Board of Trade, Sir Auckland Geddes, asking that the war-time restriction on the importation of plumage should be continued until legislation was passed.
 Geddes replied that the import restriction would continue "as long as possible" and that he "hoped" that the bill would be passed early in 1920.